pbucci/MacaronBit/README.md

 - Data pin (usually orange or yellow) : 9
 - High/positive (usually red) : 5V
 - Low/negative/ground (usually black or brown) : any GND

+Install xCode command line tools.
+(Note: To compile node-serialport with Node.js 4.x+, you will need to use g++ v4.8 or higher.)

+Add this to fix the serialport warning:
+- `sudo npm install serialport`

 You can start serving on `localhost:8080` with `node server`.